whblondeau/gyre/finding_flotsam.md

 “Then begin!
 And may the Lord of the Deeps favor us.”

 Dhagaska, carrying a carven club that seemed too heavy for a person of her stature, went below, into the deckhouse.
-Then there came a boom, and another.
+Then there came a _boom_, and another.
 Eastwind realized that the Priestess was striking the mainmast where it plunged through the deckhouse to butt against the mast step on the keel.

 Then the Captain uncaged her Slink, which snarled and huffed, apparently wishing nothing more than to race along the rows of kneeling sailors, ripping, snapping, and dismembering.
 As before, she kept it on a short leash, and did not neglect to keep her scimitar in hand.